DOAJ/doaj/static_content/_site/about/content/faq.md

 3. If you find a broken link or something that is out of date or incomplete, [contact us]().
   + We are always grateful when our users are our eyes and ears.
 4. Become a volunteer
   + From time to time, we put out a call for volunteers.
-Follow us on [Twitter](https://twitter.com/doajplus) or [our blog](https://blog.doaj.org/) to be alertedfind out when the next call is published.
+Follow us on [Twitter](https://twitter.com/doajplus) or [our blog](https://blog.doaj.org/) to find out when the next call is published.

 ### I have found a broken link.
 What should I do?